Skip to main content

 Popular intake form examples

-A client intake form template works best when it’s tailored to your industry.
+A client intake form template works best for data collection when it’s tailored to your industry.
 For example, financial advisors don’t ask the same questions as healthcare providers.
 If they did, they still wouldn’t know their potential clients’ needs and how they might be able to help.

 So, with that in mind, let’s explore the following client intake form template examples to see how different industries create theirs.